Melanie Jan LaPlant Dressel Park

 About the Location

-Melanie's Park pays tribute to the cultural significance of the land to the Puyallup people.
-Interpretive signs and Coast Salish basket weaving motifs are integrated into the park's design, with some features labeled in Lushootseed, the Coast Salish language indigenous to the area.
+The park includes acknowledgments of the land's significance to the Puyallup people.
+As you wander through, you'll notice interpretive signs and Coast Salish basket weaving motifs woven into the design.
+Some features are even labeled in Lushootseed, the Coast Salish language indigenous to this region.

 All Features & Facilities